nmichlo/disent/README.md

 **Please Note The API Is Still Unstable ⚠️**

 Disent is still under active development.
-Features and APIs are not considered stable, and should be expected to change!
+Features and APIs are mostly stable but may change!
 A limited set of tests currently exist which will be expanded upon in time.

+**Hydra Experiment Directories**

+Easily run experiments with hydra config, these files are not available from `pip install`.

+- `experiment/run.py`: entrypoint for running basic experiments with [hydra](https://github.com/facebookresearch/hydra) config
+- `experiment/config`: root folder for [hydra](https://github.com/facebookresearch/hydra) config files
+- `experiment/util`: various helper code for experiments

 **Hydra Experiment Directories**